 The governments of the 27 member states (with the exception of Poland) must decide whether they agree with the Commission’s assessment.
 The Council has not yet set a date for that decision.

 While we focus on the more political process that involves the member states, there are legal processes that impact this question as well.
-The European Court of Justice decided that an Irish Court must not extradite any person to Poland if the Irish Court has serious concerns about the independence of Polish courts and if this could affect the rights of the person concerned.
-Poland’s Supreme Court asked the European Court of Justice to determine whether recent legal changes related to the Supreme Court were in line with EU law.
-And in December 2017 the Commission submitted a case to the European Court of Justice, arguing that the Polish law on ordinary courts infringes on EU law.
+In December 2017 the Commission submitted a case to the European Court of Justice (ECJ), arguing that the Polish law on ordinary courts infringes on EU law.
+The ECJ decided that an Irish Court must not extradite any person to Poland if the Irish Court has serious concerns about the independence of Polish courts and if this could affect the rights of the person concerned.
+After Poland’s Supreme Court asked the ECJ to determine whether recent legal changes related to the Supreme Court were in line with EU law, the ECJ decided on 19 October decided on interim measures, meaning that the Polish government should not apply provisions on retiring judges, until the Court has passed a final judgement on these issues. (expected by the end of 2018).
+The Polish government has announced to respect the ECJ's decisions, but assumes legal changes to the respective legislation are necessary to implement them.
+Meanwhile, the The European Network of the Councils for the Judiciary, a professional network, suspended Poland’s Judicial Council due to concerns that it is not sufficiently independent anymore.

 Before reviewing the points of contention, it should be pointed out that ever since the Polish government was elected it adopted a flood of new laws on the judiciary.
 In two years the Polish government adopted 13 such laws that changed the entire judicial system.
 Sometimes the government’s changes to these laws addressed a concern by the European Commission while simultaneously creating new concerns.
 Many legislative changes were made quickly and without transparency.
 The Polish legal community strongly opposed many of these changes.
 This overview will not provide all the details, but it provides links for more information.